awsdocs/aws-codedeploy-user-guide/doc_source/deployments-view-details.md

 1. Sign in to the AWS Management Console and open the AWS CodeDeploy console at [https://console\.aws\.amazon\.com/codedeploy](https://console.aws.amazon.com/codedeploy)\.
 **Note**
-Sign in with the same account or IAM user information you used in [Getting Started with AWS CodeDeploy](getting-started-codedeploy.md)\.
+Sign in with the same account or IAM user information that you used in [Getting Started with AWS CodeDeploy](getting-started-codedeploy.md)\.

-1. On the AWS CodeDeploy menu, choose **Deployments** to view a list of deployments and their details\.
+1. In the navigation pane, expand **Deploy**, and choose **Deployments**\.
 **Note**
 If no entries are displayed, make sure the correct region is selected\.
 On the navigation bar, in the region selector, choose one of the regions listed in [Region and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#codedeploy_region) in the *AWS General Reference*\.
 AWS CodeDeploy is supported in these regions only\.

-1. To see more details for a single deployment, in **Deployments**, choose the deployment ID\.
+1. To see more details for a single deployment, in **Deployment history**, choose the deployment ID or choose the button next to the deployment ID, and then choose **View**\.

 ## View Deployment Details \(CLI\)<a name="deployments-view-details-cli"></a>